jeevan50113/PYTHON-TESLA/README.md

 This is a desktop voice assistant project. which works on python modules.

-install the packages and run
+install the  following packages: mport pyttsx3 import speechRecognition import datetime import wikipedia import webbrowser import os import smtplib